FileChucker

 How can I hide or password-protect certain features?

-By default most features are public; to change that, go to PREFs Section 03 and find the list of groups_allowed_to PREFs:
+Whether you're using an external login system or FileChucker's own passwords, most features are public by default; to change that, go to PREFs Section 03 and find the list of groups_allowed_to PREFs:

 $PREF{groups_allowed_to_upload} = 'public';